-The Company is exposed to foreign exchange risk on account of import and export transactions which is monitored periodically.
-The Company leverages on global treasury operations of Honeywell to improve mitigation of risk relating to foreign exchange.
+The Company is exposed to foreign exchange risk on account of import and export transactions, which are monitored periodically.
+The Company leverages global treasury operations of Honeywell to improve mitigation of risks relating to foreign exchange.

-Registrar to an issue and share transfer agents (RTA)
+Registrar to issue and share transfer agents (RTA)

-Share related matters, dividend payment and all other investor related matters are attended to and processed by our Registrar and Share Transfer Agent viz.
-Link Intime India Pvt.
-Ltd. (Erstwhile TSR Consultants Private Limited)
+Share related matters, dividend payment and all other investor related matters are attended to and processed by the Company's Registrar and Share Transfer Agent viz.
+MUFG Intime India Private Limited (Formerly Link Intime India Private Limited).